Moduli Space of Sheaves and Categorified Commutator of Functors: Abstract

 \section{Abstract}

-We construct a weak categorification of the quantum toroidal algebra action on the Grothendieck group of moduli space of stable (or framed) sheaves over an algebraic surface, which is constructed by Schiffmann-Vasserot and Negu\c{t}.
-The new ingredient is two intersection-theoretic descriptions of the quadruple moduli space of stable sheaves.
+Negu\c{t} constructed an action of the quantum toroidal algebra on the K-theory of the smooth moduli space of stable sheaves over an algebraic surface, generalizing the action studied by Nakajima, Grojnowski, and Baranovsky in cohomology.
+In this paper, we construct a weak categorification of Negu\c{t}'s action.
+The new ingredients are two intersection-theoretic descriptions of the quadruple moduli space of stable sheaves.